Gromit-Soft/gromit/README.md

 There are two additional projects that support Gromit.

-  * [Gromit Sample](https://github.com/Gromit-Soft/gromit-sample) - This project shows you how to use Gromit and contains a working example
+  * [Gromit Sample](https://github.com/Gromit-Soft/gromit-sample) - This project shows you how to use Gromit and contains a working example.
   * [Gromit Build](https://github.com/Gromit-Soft/gromit-build) - This project contains Gradle plugins to support Gromit.
 These plugins aren't required, but they make things a little easier.

-If you just want to use Gromit then download the latest from the [Sonatype Nexus server](https://oss.sonatype.org/#nexus-search;quick~gromit).

 ## Using Gromit

+If you just want to download Gromit directly then you can get the latest from the [Sonatype Nexus server](https://oss.sonatype.org/#nexus-search;quick~gromit).

 Gromit is available on Maven Central.
 If you are using Maven you can include Gromit as a project dependency like this: